Submit

 Appeal for Alternate Support Services / Supportive Measures

-An appeal regarding supportive measures is a formal request made by an individual (either the complainant or the respondent) involved in a complaint of Discrimination, Harassment, or Sexual Misconduct.
+An appeal regarding supportive measures is a formal request made by an individual (either the complainant or the respondent) involved in a complaint of Discrimination, Harassment, Sexual Misconduct or Retaliation.
 This appeal can be made when an individual believes that the supportive measures provided are insufficient, inappropriate, or have been unfairly denied, modified, or terminated.
 This process ensures that all individuals involved in a grievance process have the opportunity to have their concerns addressed and to seek a fair and equitable resolution.

 Appeal link: